fupelaqu/jkinematics/README.md

 var step = {
     id  : 'step1',   // (unique identifier - mandatory)
-    conditions : [], // (javascript array of objects corresponding to the conditions to be met to perform this step - optional) phases  : []     // (javascript array of objects corresponding to all phases in this step - mandatory) };
+    conditions : [], // (javascript array of objects corresponding to the conditions to be met to perform this step - optional) phases  : phases // (javascript array of objects corresponding to all phases in this step - mandatory) };
 ```
 ## Actions